Sreejith-nair511/Solar_flare_prediction-/README.md

-Solar Flare Predictor
+##Solar Flare Predictor

-A mobile-optimized Next.js web app that simulates and visualizes solar flare activity using DATA obtained from NaSA+IBM surya initiative  , while integrating references to NASA Surya AI and Surya GitHub
+<h1>A mobile-optimized Next.js web app that simulates and visualizes solar flare activity using DATA obtained from NaSA+IBM surya initiative  , while integrating references to NASA Surya AI
+ and Surya GitHub</h1>
 .

 This project is built with Next.js, Tailwind CSS, and Chart.js.
 It is optimized for phones with a retro-futuristic dark neon theme.